protegeproject/webprotege/contributing.md

 If you start working on an issue, please leave a comment in the issue discussion thread so that other people know you are working on the issue.
 If you stop working on an issue please leave a comment in the thread so that we know.

+Here are some other ideas for other ways you can contribute:

+* __Provide a translation of the User Interface into a different language__  The WebProtégé user-interface is largely localizable.
+If you would like to provide a translation of the text used in user-interface you can do this by filling out a template file.
+File an issue for this first e.g. "Translate the User-Interface into Dutch".
+Translations should be submitted as pull requests.

+* __Add more unit tests__ We are always looking to increase test coverage.
+Writing tests is a good way to "get your toes wet" with the code base.
+We use Mockito and Hamcrest for writing tests.
+Before writing tests please take a look at other tests in the code base so that you get a feeling for the style that we use.
+Test code is as important as the main code base.
+Please write your test code with the same care that you would write you main code.
+New tests should be submitted as pull requests.